French Meat Stuffing Recipe

 Note: If you have leftover farce, you can shape it into small meatballs and bake them in the oven at 350°F for about 20-25 minutes, or until they’re cooked through.
 You can serve them as an appetizer, or use them in soups, stews, or other dishes.

-- Use fresh bread crumbs: Fresh bread crumbs will absorb the milk better than dry bread crumbs, resulting in a moister and more flavorful farce.
+- Opt for fresh bread crumbs: Fresh bread crumbs have the advantage of absorbing milk more effectively than their dry counterparts, resulting in a farce that is both more moist and bursting with flavor.

 - Add a binder: The egg in this recipe helps to bind the farce together and keep it from falling apart during cooking.
 If you don’t want to use an egg, you could try using a little bit of flour or cornstarch instead.